jaanga/terrain3/dev-notes.md

 ## Peeps to Contact

-* Ask do you know anybody who is interested in 3D cartography
+* Ask: do you know anybody who is interested in 3D cartography

 * Abe Megahed